Martha Argerich: Professional career

+In 1952, she made her debut at the Teatro Colón in Buenos Aires, performing Schumann’s Piano Concerto in A Minor with the Buenos Aires Philharmonic under the direction of Washington Castro.
+At eleven years old, Argerich toured the country twice.

-Argerich performed her debut concert at the age of eight, playing Mozart's Piano Concerto No. 20 in D minor and Beethoven's Piano Concerto No. 1 in C major.
-She gained international prominence when she won the VII International Chopin Piano Competition in Warsaw in 1965, at age 24.
-In that same year, she debuted in the United States in Lincoln Center's Great Performers Series.
-In 1960, she had made her first commercial recording, which included works by Chopin, Brahms, Ravel, Prokofiev, and Liszt; it received critical acclaim upon its release in 1961.
-She has since recorded works by composers including Ginastera, Rachmaninoff and Schumann, to whom she describes feeling a particular connection.
+In 1960, Argerich had made her first commercial recording, which included works by Chopin, Brahms, Ravel, Prokofiev and Liszt.
+It received critical acclaim upon its release in 1961.
+She has since recorded works by composers including Ginastera, Rachmaninoff and Schumann, with whom she describes feeling a particular connection.